NEWTOMS2/cxvision-marketplace/README.md

-# Customer Experience Vision - AWS Marketplace Model Package
+# CxVision - AWS Marketplace Model Package

 This repository offers a computer vision solution for tracking people and generate metrics that can be subsequently analyzed to improve the user experience.